 How does a Direct Earnings Attachment work?

 DWP payments must be received by the 19th of each month following the month the deduction is made.
 For example, if you get paid on September 30, the deduction must reach the DWP by October 19.
-Similarly, if you get paid on October 1, the DWP must receive the money by November 19 at the latest.

 How will a Direct Earnings Attachment affect my credit rating?

-However, it is worth remembering that other financial difficulties you are facing, such as outstanding debts or mortgage arrears, can still affect your credit rating.
-This may mean you struggle to get a personal loan, bank account, or even phone contract until your finances have improved.
+This may mean you struggle to get a personal loan, bank account, or even phone contract until the debt has been repaid and your finances have improved.

 “No fuss, just simple, honest advice.
 Communication is good and they make the process as easy as they can.”